sa-tre/satre-specification/docs/source/pillars/data_management.md

 * - 3.4.1.
   - You could make a catalogue of sensitive data that you make available to users.
   - This is particularly relevant for TREs that are an interface to a common data collection.
-    This may not be appropriate for TREs where each project has its own data sharing agreement with one or more data providers.
+    This may not be appropriate for TREs where each project has its own data sharing agreement with one or more {ref}`data provider <data_roles>`s.
   - Optional
 ```